-- D. With no Remaining Channels to Communicate on Senator Scott's Public Social Media Accounts, Ms. Landman has no Ability to Participate in Senator Scott's Public Dialogue With His Constituents. - 85.
-As a result of Scott's Facebook banning and Twitter blocking of her, Ms.
+73. Ms. Landman also discovered she had been blocked from Senator Scott's official Twitter account.
+The block extended to both Ms. Landman's personal Twitter account, @AnneLandman, and another Twitter account she operates, @ThoughtOnBoard.
+As a result of Scott's Facebook banning and Twitter blocking of her, Ms. Landman could not view or reply to posts on Senator Scott's Facebook page, respond to ad hominem attacks made about her there by others, or view or respond to any of Scott's tweets from either of her Twitter accounts.

-Landman could not view or reply to posts on Senator Scott's Facebook page, respond to ad hominem attacks made about her there by others, or view or respond to any of Scott's tweets from either of her Twitter accounts.
-86. Given the degree to which Ms. Landman engages in Mesa County politics, Senator Scott's blocking and banning her from his official social media accounts has effectively silenced her in ongoing conversation between Scott and his constituents - those in Ms. Landman's own community.
+74. Given the degree to which Ms. Landman engages in Mesa County politics, Senator Scott's blocking and banning her from his official social media accounts has effectively silenced her in ongoing conversation between Scott and his constituents - those in Ms. Landman's own community.

-87. Moreover, not only did Senator Scott silence Ms. Landman's viewpoint, he doubled down on his viewpoint-discriminatory violation of Ms. Landman's First Amendment rights by permitting his supporters to post comments critical of her on his Facebook page and then encouraging and endorsing those negative comments by "liking" them, all the while knowing that Ms. Landman was unable to rebut, respond, or otherwise participate in the discussion due to his continuing ban.
+75. Moreover, not only did Senator Scott silence Ms. Landman's viewpoint, he doubled down on his viewpoint-discriminatory violation of Ms. Landman's First Amendment rights by permitting his supporters to post comments critical of her on his Facebook page and then encouraging and endorsing those negative comments by "liking" them, all the while knowing that Ms. Landman was unable to rebut, to respond, or otherwise participate in the discussion due to his continuing ban.

-88. For example, after Senator Scott banned Ms. Landman from his Facebook page, the following commentary ensued, and Ms. Landman was unable to participate in the discussion:
+76. For example, after Senator Scott banned Ms. Landman from his Facebook page, the following commentary ensued, and Ms. Landman was unable to participate in the discussion:

-89. Another person posted the following to Senator Scott's page:
+77. Another person posted the following to Senator Scott's page: